How I Prayed for Emotional Healing

 Until this moment I had only received His life.
 But now I full surrendered mine to Him.
 As I viewed the failure and rubble of my past, I knew I couldn’t navigate on my own anymore.
 I wanted God to take my life and do with it what He wanted.
 He would certainly do a better job than I had done.

-I met my husband on a record session, but we didn’t start seriously seeing each other until we met again in church after I had become a believer.
+Before I received the Lord, I met my husband on a record session, but we didn’t start seriously seeing each other until we met again in church after I had become a believer.
 We were married about a year later and soon realized that we had neglected to take one very important step of obedience – that of being baptized in water.
 Jesus Himself was baptized in order to do what was right, and He commanded us all to do the same.
 Still cautious about doing something that was merely a religious ritual as opposed to taking a step of obedience with understanding, I studied further.
 I found out that baptism in water was an act of obedience by which the lordship of Jesus in your life is declared.
 The past is washed away in the water and you come up cleansed while it remains buried.
 There was nothing magical about the water itself.
 The power is not in the water, but in being obedient to the Word of God whether you understand it fully or not.
 All steps of obedience, and this one especially, carried with it the opportunity for deliverance, freedom, and wholeness, and I desired everything that God had for me.
 After discussing it with Michael one afternoon, we were baptized together that same night.
-I didn’t feel any different after ward, except that I had the joy and confidence that comes from knowing you’ve obeyed God.
+I didn’t feel any different afterward, except that I had the joy and confidence that comes from knowing I had obeyed God.